Deesingh92/MSP2-SportsQuiz2023/README.md

 ![Small switch palette from ColorSpace](assets/images/small-spot-palette.png)

-The sports quiz uses this small spot palette, pulled from [ColorSpace](https://mycolor.space/?hex=%234059FD&sub=1), and generated from #4059FD, pulled from the logo colour chart below.
+The sports quiz uses this small spot palette, pulled from [ColorSpace](https://mycolor.space/?hex=%234059FD&sub=1), and generated from #4059FD, pulled from the logo colour chart above.